petershin/liferay-learn/docs/liferay-cloud/latest/en/customizing-liferay-dxp-in-the-cloud/deploying-microservice-client-extensions-to-liferay-paas.md

 * `liferay-sample-custom-element-2`, a frontend client extension with a custom widget.
 You'll use this client extension to retrieve data from the microservice in Liferay and demonstrate the successful connection between them.

-Unzip the workspace and copy the `client-extensions` folder into your PaaS project repository's `liferay/configs/[ENV]/` folder.
+Unzip the workspace and copy the `client-extensions/` folder into your PaaS project repository's `liferay/configs/[ENV]/` folder.
+Merge it with the existing client extensions folder if you already have one.

 !!! note
     Alternatively, you can copy all of the `.zip` folder contents into your workspace, but make sure you are not overwriting any of your own important configurations in existing files such as `settings.gradle`.